 a.
-When required by 46 CFR Subpart 4.05: The owner, agent, master, operator, or person in charge of any vessel involved in a marine casualty is to provide immediate notice and submit a written report to the Coast Guard.
-If, during its preliminary investigation the Coast Guard determines the incident is a very serious marine casualty, it will determine whether there are any other States that meet the criteria as a SIS.
+When required by 46 CFR subpart 4.05: The owner, agent, master, operator, or person in charge of any vessel involved in a marine casualty is to provide immediate notice and submit a written report to the Coast Guard.
+If, during its preliminary investigation, the Coast Guard determines the incident is a very serious marine casualty, it will determine whether there are any other States that meet the criteria as an SIS.
 If there are, the Officer in Charge, Marine Inspection (OCMI), will inform Commandant (CG-INV), which will notify the appropriate Contact Points for Casualty Investigation for each SIS.

 b.
-When not required by 46 CFR Subpart 4.05:
+When not required by 46 CFR subpart 4.05:

-(1) Upon receiving a report of an incident that meets the criteria in reference (b), the flag State of a foreign vessel involved in the incident is expected to notify the U.S. Coast Guard's IMO Contact Point for Casualty Investigation as soon as is reasonably practicable.
-The contact points are:
+(1) Upon receiving a report of an incident that meets the criteria in paragraph 6, the flag State of a foreign vessel involved in the incident is expected to notify the U.S. Coast Guard's IMO Contact Point for Casualty Investigation as soon as practicable in accordance with the provisions of reference (b).
+The primary contact point is: